 Price: VND 35,000 - VND 55,000

-Banh khot Co Lien is a small restaurant located on a busy junction in Binh Thanh District.
-As the cooking station is right outside, you can witness how Banh khot is made, how skillful the chefs are while listening to the sizzle of the Banh khot mold.
+Banh khot Co Lien is a small restaurant located at a busy junction in Binh Thanh District.
+As the cooking station is right outside, you can witness how Banh khot is made, and how skillful the chefs are while listening to the sizzle of the Banh khot mold.
 The downside of this place is that it is quite small and hot (no air conditioner).
-Also, there are limited staff, so the service is slow and you have to wait for your food.
+Also, there is limited staff, so the service is slow and you have to wait for your food.
 However, its big plus is the quality of food is stunning.

 The cooking station at Banh Khot Co Lien